 - Provide fresh fruits and vegetables to homeless shelters, soup kitchens and food banks in Dauphin and Lebanon Counties, and

-- Inspire at-risk children and families to make healthier food choices, increasing their access to fresh, local food and teaching them to live more sustainably.
+- Encourage at-risk children and their families to make healthier food choices, increasing their access to fresh, local food and teaching them to live more sustainably.

 Poverty should never be an obstacle to eating fresh fruits and vegetables.